Unit rationale, description and aim

 • Assessment 3 requires the student to develop a report (and associated presentation) on the capabilities of the standards and frameworks to respond to changes in the threat landscape relating to changes in information technology hardware, software, and platforms, and how those changes can be integrated into business risk management.

-Students must achieve a minimum overall mark of 50% to pass the unit.
+To pass the unit, students must demonstrate achievement of every unit learning outcome, pass hurdle tasks, and obtain a minimum mark of 50% in graded units.
 Assessments will be graded using rubrics aligned with the intended learning outcomes, ensuring transparency and consistency in evaluation.
 The staged nature of the assessments supports the development of both analytical and applied capabilities in a coherent and cumulative manner.

 Overview of assessments